 Note: Being as accurate as possible here will save you tons of time.

 - Select “Yes” for receiving website traffic.
-If you've read my previous article How to Set Up Google Analytics for Shopify your analytics will be ready for verify.
+If you've read my previous article How to Set Up Google Analytics for Shopify your analytics will be ready to verify.